CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 Other species we may well encounter at Tabubil, but which we are unlikely to see elsewhere during the tour, include Chestnut-breasted Cuckoo, White-eared Bronze Cuckoo, Spotted Honeyeater and Southern Variable Pitohui.

-We should also encounter some of the more uncommon birds of the area, which include Doria’s Goshawk, Pale-vented (or Rufous-tailed) Bush-hen, Ornate Fruit Dove, Metallic Pigeon, Dwarf Koel, Brown Falcon, Striated Lorikeet, Red-breasted Pygmy Parrot, Blue-collared Parrot, Orange-fronted Hanging Parrot, Wallace’s Fairywren, Sooty Shrikethrush, Red Myzomela, Pygmy Longbill, Sooty Thicket Fantail and Magnificent Riflebird.
+We should also encounter some of the more uncommon birds of the area, which include Doria’s Goshawk, Pale-vented (or Rufous-tailed) Bush-hen, Ornate Fruit Dove, Metallic Pigeon, Dwarf Koel, Brown Falcon, Striated Lorikeet, Red-breasted Pygmy Parrot, Blue-collared Parrot, Orange-fronted Hanging Parrot, Wallace’s Fairywren, Red Myzomela, Pygmy Longbill, Sooty Thicket Fantail and Magnificent Riflebird.

-Papua New Guinea: Day 6 After a final morning in the Tabubil area we shall descend to Kiunga for an overnight stay.
+Papua New Guinea: Day 7 After a final morning in the Tabubil area we shall descend to Kiunga for an overnight stay.
 The sparsely populated lowlands of southwestern Papua New Guinea around Kiunga are still one of the least disturbed areas in the country.

-Papua New Guinea: Days 7-8 We shall set off early in a small open-top fibreglass boat in order to explore the Fly and Elevala Rivers and their tributaries, spending two nights camping deep in the depths of the swamp forest jungle surrounding the Elevala River.
 We shall be aiming to reach a display post of the amazing Twelve-wired Bird-of-paradise in good time to see the male running up and down the pole in order to win his females.
-This strange behaviour lasts for a very short period just after dawn each morning and so we will rely on our local guides knowledge to get us there in time to witness the display.
+This strange behaviour lasts for a very short period just after dawn each morning and so we will rely on our local guide’s knowledge to get us there in time to witness the display.
 After a hopefully successful encounter, we shall be able to sit back, relax and watch the spectacle of the forest awakening.

 As we cruise up the murky and muddy river, hundreds of birds will be flexing their wings and voices and preparing for the new day.
 We can expect to see large numbers of Collared Imperial Pigeons, mixed with smaller numbers of Pinon Imperial Pigeons, as they erupt from the treetops as we pass by.
 Large flocks of Blyth’s Hornbills flap lazily from tree to tree and strange, spiky-crested Palm Cockatoos and Glossy-mantled Manucodes are a feature of the journey.
 Parrots are everywhere, with Eclectus Parrots and Sulphur-crested Cockatoos dominating the show.
 Shining Flycatchers skim low over the water and occasionally an enormous Great-billed Heron may be flushed from the banks.
 In particular, we shall be looking out for the huge Sclater’s Crowned Pigeon, one of the largest and most mysterious pigeons in the world.
 It may take us some time to locate one, but we have a good chance of success and the sight of this incredible bird is one that will surely last a lifetime.